alice-cash/TopKey/README.md

-======TopKey======
+# As of  on November 3, 2020, Blizzard no longer allows "the use of all software and hardware mechanisms to mirror commands to multiple World of Warcraft accounts at the same time, or to automate or streamline multi-boxing in any way."

+# TopKey
-The latest version can be found here: http://www.stormraidergames.com/TopKey TopKey is a Keyboard broadcasting software.
+TopKey is a Keyboard broadcasting software.
 It originally design was for World of Warcraft and as one of my personal tools it is not laid out like a normal application.

-As of  on November 3, 2020, Blizzard no longer allows "the use of all software and hardware mechanisms to mirror commands to multiple World of Warcraft accounts at the same time, or to automate or streamline multi-boxing in any way."

 ~~For those of you who need to ask, yes this a legal tool to use for WoW.
-There are many other tools like this one out there, though many of the good ones are not free.-
+There are many other tools like this one out there, though many of the good ones are not free.

-A good source of information on multi-boxing can be found here: http://www.wowwiki.com/Multiboxing
+~~A good source of information on multi-boxing can be found here: http://www.wowwiki.com/Multiboxing

-Please note though, that use of this or any other keyboard broadcasting software may not be allowed for any other game other than WoW, and should this break the EULA/TOS in a future update, then it may be modified or taken town to comply with the changes.
-Always go over the EULA and TOS of any Application you use this with, as i am not responsible or liable for any losses you encounter.~~
+~~Please note though, that use of this or any other keyboard broadcasting software may not be allowed for any other game other than WoW, and should this break the EULA/TOS in a future update, then it may be modified or taken town to comply with the changes.
+Always go over the EULA and TOS of any Application you use this with, as i am not responsible or liable for any losses you encounter.

 Please read over the Licence.txt before using or distributing this product.

-======Instructions======
+# Instructions

 Use is fairly simple.
 You have 2 main windows, The main Keyboard window and the Process List window.